Computational Based Neuropsychiatric Research

 Answering today's scientific questions requires a diverse team of experts.
 The questions are just too complex for solo investigation.

-Some of our clinical projects include epilepsy, neurosurgery, adolescent suicide classification, Alzheimer’s disease, and veteran suicide prevention.
-The common thread is that we teach computers how to understand emotions in text and voice.
-The tools to do this include artificial intelligence, machine learning, natural language processing, computational linguistics, and clinical expertise, to name a few.
+The common thread is that we use clinical, environmental, linguistics, and other data to teach computers how to understand emotions in text and voice.
+Some of the tools we use include artificial intelligence, machine learning, natural language processing, computational linguistics, and clinical expertise, to name a few.